If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 These wasps are beneficial to the environment as they help to reduce pest insect populations.
 They can be found in gardens, parks, woodlands, and other open areas.

-If you find a nest, it is best to leave it alone as they are not a threat to humans and provides a valuable service to the environment.
+If you find a nest, it is best to leave it alone.
+They are not a threat to humans and provide a valuable service to the environment.

 9. Red Paper Wasp